Talos10/soen357-book-marketplace/README.md

 # Description of the Project
 A second-hand book marketplace for university students in Montreal.

+A live demo of our project is available here: https://www.youtube.com/watch?v=ctzAwYVX4xM

 # Running the Project
 To run the project use the following link: https://soen-357-book-marketplace.web.app/